 The LTVCA has a variety of trees for rural landowners.
 Funding is available for tree planting projects over 1 acre in size.
 Please inquire.
 Email Greg Van Every – Environmental Project Coordinator, Ashley.Stewart@ltvca.ca – Conservation Services Assistant and Peter Moddle – Land Stewardship Technician (Eastern District) to find out if you qualify.

 In a given year, the LTVCA is responsible for planting as many as 140,000 trees within their jurisdiction.
-Neighbouring Conservation Authorities supplied trees to landowners in municipalities beyond the watersheds of the Lower Thames Valley and region.
+Neighbouring Conservation Authorities supply trees to landowners in municipalities beyond the watersheds of the Lower Thames Valley and region.

 Landowners who own property within the Lower Thames Valley watershed are eligible to purchase tree seedlings to be planted by the landowners or by the LTVCA staff.
 Various native Carolinian species, conifers, deciduous, and wildlife shrubs are listed.
-The deadline for accepting orders is March 15th.
+The deadline for placing orders is March 15th.